Environmental Education Resources

 Stem Ambassadors support schools

+Stem Learning has an excellent range of practical and hands-on learning activities covering all sorts of climate change related themes.
 Check out this multi-lesson guide on Extreme Elements or this one on Future World where children can create wearable technology with lights and LEDs.
+That's surely going to get your STEM club pumping!

-Documentaries: Ade connects with people impacted by climate change
+Ade connects with people impacted by climate change

+Ade's honest and sensitive approach when talking with people impacted by climate change is both informative and uplifting.
 Although the scenes are dramatic, Ade focuses on what can be done to make the future better.
 Ade's documentaries provide excellent opportunities for discussion for older children.

-Informative videos: Climate change solutions:
+Climate change solutions:

 No-fish zones, rewilding and more